In this article

 What does a vendor's invoice typically list?

-Every vendor invoice you process will have these five key parts.
+Every vendor invoice you process will have these five parts.
 Each component can help improve the functionality of your vendor invoice management and payment process.

 image